mtumilowicz/clojure-ring-reitit-h2-workshop/README.md

                  :id [st/required st/uuid-str]})
     ```

-## conman
+## mount
 * how to manage state in application
     * either use components or mount
     * components vs mount
         * framework vs lib
-        * if a managing state library requires a whole app buy-in
-            * where everything is a bean or a component - it is a framework
+        * if a managing state library requires a whole app buy-in - it is a framework
             * dependency graph is usually quite large and complex
                 * it has everything (every piece of the application) in it
         * if stateful things are kept lean and low level (i.e. I/O, queues, threads, connections, etc.),
         dependency graphs are simple and small
             * everything else is just namespaces and functions: the way it should be
+* provides a defstate macro that allows us to declare something which can be started and stopped
+    * example: database connection, a thread-pool, or an HTTP server
+        * sometimes referred to as resources
+    * we provide :start and :stop keys
+        * specify the code that should run when the resource is started and stopped, respectively
+    * once a resource is started, the return value of the :start function is bound to the symbol we used in our defstate
 * example
     * defining
         ```
         (require '[mount.core :refer [defstate]])
         (defstate conn :start (create-conn))
         ```
     * using
         ```
         (ns app
           (:require [above :refer [conn]]))
         ```
-    * mount is to make the application state enjoyably reloadable
+* to make the application state enjoyably reloadable
     * mount has start and stop functions that will walk all the states created
     with defstate and start / stop them accordingly
     * reloading with REPL
         ```
         (mount/stop)
         (mount/start)
         ```
-    * dependencies are "injected" by requireing on the namespace level
+* dependencies are "injected" by requiring on the namespace level
     * mount trusts the Clojure compiler to maintain the start and stop order for all the defstates

-    * The life cycle of these resources is managed by the Mount library.
-It provides
-      a defstate macro that allows us to declare something which can be started and
-      stopped, such as a database connection, a thread-pool, or an HTTP server.
-        * These are sometimes referred to as resources or components.
-        * We provide :start
-          and :stop keys that specify the code that should run when the resource is
-          started and stopped, respectively.
-        * Once a resource is started, the return value
-          of the :start function is bound to the symbol we used in our defstate .
+## conman
 * luminus database connection management and SQL query generation library
 * provides pooled connections using the HikariCP library
 * queries are generated using HugSQL and wrapped with connection aware functions
 * HugSql
     * can find any SQL file in your classpath
     * example
-        * first, define in users.sql file:
+        * first, define in `users.sql` file:
             ```
             -- :name add-user! :! :n
             -- :doc  adds a new user